Pichação

-Pichação, sometimes misspelled as pixação ([piʃaˈsɐ̃w]), is the name given to Brazilian graffiti.
+Pichação, sometimes misspelled as pixação ([piʃaˈsɐ̃w]), is the name given to a type of Brazilian graffiti.
 It consists of tagging done in a distinctive, cryptic style, mainly on walls and vacant buildings.
 Many pichadores (pichação painters) compete to paint in high and inaccessible places, using such techniques as free climbing and abseiling to reach the locations.
-Pichação is mostly condemned both by the society and the government since it is a crime.
-However, there is a difference between pichação and graffiti in Brazil, with graffiti being considered a form of art (as long as the property's owner agrees to have the wall graffited), while pichação is not appreciated by the majority of the society.
+The main difference between graffiti and pichação is both the consenting nature and benevolent artistic expression of graffiti, whereas pichação is made as an act of vandalism without consent and to uglify a public space as a form of protest and social validation.